Are you wondering how to do business with FEMA? If so, read this article carefully and take note of the steps you need to take to achieve it.

 Federal contracting facts to consider

-According to the most recent data, combining the VAꞌs largest buyers (VA Office of Acquisition, Logistics, and Construction, VA Office of Information and Technology, and VHA Procurement and Logistics Office), the U.S. Department of Veteran Affairs procured over $12 billion dollars in products and services in FY 2018.
+According to the most recent data, combining the VAꞌs largest buyers (VA Office of Acquisition, Logistics, and Construction, VA Office of Information and Technology, and VHA Procurement and Logistics Office), the U.S. Department of Veteran Affairs procured over $12 billion in products and services in FY 2018.

-Since FY 2022 is just around the corner, starting on October 1, 2021, you need to take action now in order to be prepared for federal contracting.
+Since FY 2022 is just around the corner, starting on October 1, 2021, you need to take action now to be prepared for federal contracting.
 Keep in mind that every year, the U.S government procures about $ 550 billion in products and services from the private sector and, by law, aims to grant 23% of those contracts to qualified American small businesses.

 Don’t procrastinate, take the first step, and feel free to contact us for additional information regarding business opportunities with VA and expert guidance on federal contracting in general: